takehaya/xdperf/README.md

 Explicitly specify the plugin language.
 If omitted, it is automatically detected from the plugin name suffix.

+This option is required because the host runtime handles Go and TinyGo plugins differently (e.g., memory management, initialization sequences).
+Specifying the correct language ensures proper interaction between the host and the WASM module.

 ```shell
 # Explicit language specification
 sudo xdperf --device eth0 --count 1000 --plugin myplug --plugin-language go